How Do I Know If I Have a Corn or Callus?

 To find out whether a hard patch of skin is a callus or a wart, your doctor will scrape some skin off the affected area.

 Warts are viral and require specific treatment.
-Most calluses are corrected by a variety of measures, including a change in shoes, trimming of the calluses, and sometimes surgery.
+Most corns and calluses are corrected by a variety of measures, including a change in shoes, trimming of the calluses, and sometimes surgery.

 What Are the Treatments for Corns and Calluses?